cosmos/sdk-tutorials/tutorials/understanding-feegrant/index.md

 $ simd add-genesis-account bob 2000kudos --keyring-backend test
 ```

-Note that Bob has only `kudos` tokens and won't be able to pay for any fees that might be needed.
+Note that Bob has only `kudos` tokens and is not able to pay for any fees that might be needed.

 Generate a transaction to add Alice to the initial validator set: